Realizable Learning is All You Need: Robust Learning

 It remains to prove that $C(S)$ contains a hypothesis satisfying \Cref{eq:robust} with high probability.
 To see this, note that by definition of realizable robust learning, on a labeled sample $(S,h_{OPT}(S)) \sim D|_{h_{OPT}} \times h_{OPT}$ of size $n(\varepsilon/(2(1-\mu^*)),\delta/3)$ our learner will output $h$ satisfying:

 with probability at least $1-\delta/3$.
 To get \Cref{eq:robust}, it is then enough to note that $h_{OPT}$ is constant on $\mathcal{U}(x)$ for all $x$ in the support of $D_X|_{h_{OPT}}$ by definition.

 The idea is now to draw a large enough unlabeled sample such that with probability at least $1-\delta/3$, the restriction to $X_{h_{OPT}}$ is at least this size.
 By a Chernoff bound, it is enough to draw $c_1\frac{n(\varepsilon/(1-\mu^*),\delta/3)}{1-\mu^*}$ points to achieve this for some large enough constant $c_1>0$.\footnote{We've assumed for simplicity that $n(\varepsilon,\delta) \geq \Omega(\log(1/\delta))$.
 This assumption can be removed by including an extra additive factor of $\log(1/\delta)$.} Since we do not know $\mu^*$, we'll need to draw $c_1 \max_{\mu \in [0,1-\varepsilon]}\left\{\frac{n(\varepsilon/(1-\mu),\delta/3)}{1-\mu} \right\}$ points to ensure this property holds (if $\mu^* \geq 1-\varepsilon$, note that any hypothesis gives a valid solution).
 By a union bound we have that this overall process succeeds with probability at least $1-2\delta/3$, and outputting the hypothesis in $C(S)$ with the lowest empirical robust risk then succeeds with probability $1-\delta$ as desired. \end{proof} \Cref{thm:robust} can be extended to many of the generic property generalization results in the main body, including approximate pseudometric loss, malicious noise, and semi-private learning, though the exact parameters may be somewhat weaker (e.g.\ learning over non-binary loss may incur additional factors and lead to $c$-agnostic rather than truly agnostic learning).
+This comes at the cost of an extra factor of $\varepsilon^{-1}$ over reductions in the finite VC setting \cite{montasser2019vc}.